MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Customize/Shell-Launcher.md

 ### Enable Shell Launcher using Windows Configuration Designer

 The Shell Launcher settings are also available as Windows provisioning settings so you can configure these settings to be applied during the image runtime.
 You can set one or all Shell Launcher settings by creating a provisioning package using Windows Configuration Designer and then applying the provisioning package during image deployment time or runtime.
-If Windows has not been installed and you are using Windows Configuration Designer to create installation media with settings for Shell Launcher included in the image or you are applying a provisioning package during setup, you must enable Shell Launcher on the installation media with DISM in order for a provisioning package to successfully apply.
+If Windows hasn't been installed and you're using Windows Configuration Designer to create installation media with settings for Shell Launcher included in the image or you're applying a provisioning package during setup, you must enable Shell Launcher on the installation media with DISM in order for a provisioning package to successfully apply.

 Use the following steps to create a provisioning package that contains the ShellLauncher settings.

 1. Build a provisioning package in Windows Configuration Designer by following the instructions in [Create a provisioning package for Windows 10](/windows/configuration/provisioning-packages/provisioning-create-package).
 1. In the **Available customizations** page, select **Runtime settings** > **SMISettings** > **ShellLauncher**.
 1. Set the value of **Enable** to **ENABLE**.
-Additional options to configure Shell Launcher will appear, and you can set the values as desired.
+More options to configure Shell Launcher appears, and you can set the values as desired.
 1. Once you have finished configuring the settings and creating the provisioning package, you can apply the package to the image deployment time or runtime.
 See the [Apply a provisioning package](/windows/configuration/provisioning-packages/provisioning-apply-package) for more information.
-Note that the process for applying the package to a Windows 10 Enterprise image is the same.
+The process for applying the package to a Windows 10 Enterprise image is the same.

 ## Configure Shell Launcher